scriptbuzz/mlflow-local/README.md

     tracking_url_type_store = urlparse(mlflow.get_tracking_uri()).scheme

-    # Model registry does not work with file store
     if tracking_url_type_store != "file":

         # Register the model
         # There are other ways to use the Model Registry, which depends on the use case,
-        # please refer to the doc for more information:
+        # please refer to docs for more information:
+        #
         # https://mlflow.org/docs/latest/model-registry.html#api-workflow
         mlflow.sklearn.log_model(lr, "model", registered_model_name="ElasticnetWineModel")
     else: